 Gael was raised in Manchester-by-the-Sea, MA, a small town on Boston’s North Shore.
 One of seven children, she learned from her parents how to work hard and break through barriers.
-A valedictorian of her graduating class, Gael moved to Washington, D.C. after high school to attend college at Georgetown University.
-After graduating college, Gael stayed in DC to work as a senior defense intelligence analyst for the Pentagon, working on security issues affecting ports across the country.
+A valedictorian of her graduating class, Gael attended college at Georgetown University.
+She then worked as a senior defense intelligence analyst for the Pentagon, working on security issues affecting ports across the country.
 One of the few women to advise the Joint Chiefs of Staff on threats to our nation, Gael was responsible for creating disaster preparedness and emergency response plans for ports nationwide.
 In 1989, she was the youngest person ever to receive in public the Director of Intelligence’s “National Intelligence Medal of Achievement” for recognition of her exceptional contributions to protecting vital national interests.

 After a decade working at the Pentagon, Gael ran two international subsidiaries of a Fortune 500 company in Russia, managing multi-million dollar budgets.
 Her work helped rebuild the country after the Cold War collapse, employing new technologies to clean up nuclear waste and prevent environmental disasters.
 Gael reported to Al Gore’s commission on global climate change and she developed plans for oil spill response and clean up for the U.S. Coast Guard.
 Her groundbreaking work broke more barriers yet – Gael was the first U.S. businesswoman ever to address a joint session of the Russian parliament in 1996.